tmow12/food-facilities-challenge/README.md

 This will be a simple frontend with 5 input fields `Applicant name`, `Status`, `Address`, `Longtitude`, and `Latitude`, and a `Search` button that allow the user to make the GET request to backend.
 Results will be displayed in a table format, containing the `Applicant name`, `Address`, and `Status`.
 These are the only displayed fields supported for now.
 Note: the `Search` button is disabled until the the user enters a valid input.

 Backend:
-Before the app is started we leverage the @asynccontextmanager decorator which allows to run some logic before the FastAPI server starts.
+Before the app is started we leverage the `@asynccontextmanager` decorator which allows to run some logic before the FastAPI server starts.
 Here it will load the csv file as Pandas DataFrame and create an instance of the PermitDataService and store it in app.state.
 Making the DataService and DataFrame accesible through out the app and avoiding having to reload/re-parse the csv file on every request.
 Since the data will be stored in memory, this solution is only suitable for smaller datasets.
 However there are some limitations to consider with this design, but these issues will be considered out of scope for the MVP of this project

 - **Limitions**:
 1. Not scalable if the dataset grows
 2. If we expect the data to be updated frequently, and need to use the freshest data, any update would require a full app reload
 3. RAM limitation

-I then define a GET API endpoint a "/api/v1/permits" which allows the user to search for search for mobile food facility permits using optional query parameters "applicant name, status, address, longtitude, and latitude".
-These parameters are passed from frontend, and are validated via a "SearchQuery" pydantic model I defined.
+I then define a GET API endpoint a `/api/v1/permits` which allows the user to search for search for mobile food facility permits using optional query parameters `applicant name, status, address, longtitude, and latitude`.
+These parameters are passed from frontend, and are validated via a `SearchQuery` pydantic model I defined.
 The route also utlizes dependency injection to access the PermitDataService that was added to the app.data during start up.
 This ensure that the service and data is only initalized once.

 The DataPermitService contains all the main search logic for filtering and returning mobile food facility permit data.
 Filtering options: